 Length of recovery also depends on how bad your condition was before surgery.

-Your bandages (Steri-strips) will fall off within 7 to 10 days.
-If not, you may remove them yourself after this time.
+Your bandages (or tape) may fall off within 7 to 10 days.
+If not, you may remove them yourself if your surgeon says it's OK.

 You may feel numbness or pain around your incision, and it may look a little red.
-Check it every day to see if it:
+Check it every day to see if the incision:

-- Is more red, swollen, or draining extra fluid
+- Is draining extra fluid from the wound

 - Feels warm